The glittering Luminara of San Ranieri in Pisa

 Cover Photo Credits: Francesco

-- Usually there are no night trains.
-However, for the occasion there will be a shuttle service from Pisa Central Station to Firenze SMN (with stops in Cascina, Pontedera, Empoli) at 1.12 am.
+- Usually, there are no night trains.
+However, for the occasion, there will be a special train from Pisa Central Station to Firenze SMN (with stops in Cascina, Pontedera, Empoli, and Firenze Rifredi) at 1.15 am.
 If you come from the coast or other areas not covered by the special train, we advise you to reach Pisa by car.
-Unless you do not wish to spend the entire night in town and you take one the first train in the morning.
+Unless you do wish to spend the entire night in town so you can take one of the first trains in the morning.

-- Arrive early in the afternoon to easily find the car park.
+- If you go by car, arrive early in the afternoon to easily find the car park.

-- Usually, the Lungarno is open to cars but this day will be off limits.
-So we suggest you park out of the historical center and reach the river by walk or get the shuttle service that runs from 7.30 pm to 2.00 am.
+- Usually, the Lungarni are open to cars but this day they will be off limits.
+So we suggest you park out of the historical center and reach the banks of the river by walk or get the shuttle service that runs from 7.30 pm to 2.00 am.

 - If you have kids, buy them some candies or balloon.
 But be aware and hold their hand all the time because the place will be dark and crowded.
 We advise against the use of the stroller.

 - Enjoy some local delicacies from the street food trucks.
 Then look for a good spot close to the Cittadella to admire the fireworks.
-Once you find it you can relax and immerse yourself in the dark atmosphere of the Luminara.
+Once you find it, relax and immerse yourself in the dark atmosphere of the Luminara.

 - End your day with a visit to the Square of Miracles under the moonlight.
-When mostly all the people left the city, admire its beauty in silence and out of the crowd is really great.
+When most of the people already left the city, it is great to admire its beauty in silence and out of the crowd.